MichaelSoegaard/Cointegration_in_trading/Readme.md

 The notebook has a lot of comments to further elaborate on the code and my process.

 #### Backtest and production
 Although I didn't put this model into production, ie. let it trade on the markets, it would be possible with the code I used to backtest it.
-You can wast the backtestreport, visualizations an code in the link below.
+You can wast the backtestreport, visualizations an code in the link below.</br>
 *Note: Switch between charts, report and code in the upper left corner at Quantconnect.*

 Quantconnetc code and backtestreport:</br>